ritabc/rails-decision-log/README.md

   - Add/edit/delete any decision
   - Delete Super
 ## Goals for the Application
-* Continue to work with Hart's Mill Eco-Village to design this product with their needs in mind
+* Continue to work with Common Ground Ecovillage to design this product with their needs in mind
 * Beautify and advance the site's style
 * 'Forgot Password' feature for Leaders and Supers, and Action Mailer in general
   - Additionally, a request invite feature where a viewer could enter their email, and an email would be sent to the super admins, telling them who requested to be added.
 * Improve test coverage, including integration tests
 * Have HM be a group - other organizations could use this tool as well
-* 'Request Invite' feature: Since edits to these decisions are done by Hart's Mill Members only, a form where a viewer can request to be added as an leaders should be available.
+* 'Request Invite' feature: Since edits to these decisions are done by Common Ground Members only, a form where a viewer can request to be added as an leaders should be available.
 This would send an email the super users

 ## For contributions or to serve locally
 1. Fork and clone the [repo](https://github.com/ritabc/rails-decision-log)